 “Your baseline is the smallest or easiest job your business can handle.”

 Any additional information that makes that repair more difficult should raise the cost of that repair.
-Mobile Tech RX makes this easy by including steps in the estimating process to identify variables that should impact your pricing but, if you’re not using a tool like Mobile Tech RX, you can start with assigning dollar values to the most common increases in difficulty you come across.
+Mobile Tech RX makes this easy by including steps in the estimating process to identify variables that should impact your pricing but, if you’re not using an estimating tool like Mobile Tech RX, you can start with assigning dollar values to the most common increases in difficulty you come across.
 Start with your baseline, and add pre-set price increases when you come across changes that make the original repair more difficult.
 For detailers, this could be a new concept.
 Many detailing companies use pre-set pricing packages and fit every car into one of those packages.
 But no job is the same!
 How much money is being left on the table by not considering the variables of each job for each estimate?

 Steps to take: